 There’s nothing comparable to the feeling of being “home” with the freedom to do anything.
 When visiting close friends, we feel completely comfortable and at ease.
-You may help with preparing food, greet other guests, or cleaning up.
+You may help with preparing food, greeting other guests, or cleaning up.

-But, what if your host isn’t a close friend?
+But what if your host isn’t a close friend?
 How should you act when you’ve been invited to someone’s home that you don’t know very well?
-For the day when you get invited to lunch at a Croatian’s home or are planning a drop in, it will be valuable to be familiar with good Croatian manners.
+For the day when you get invited to lunch at a Croatian’s home or are planning a drop-in, it will be valuable to be familiar with good Croatian manners.